hstairs/jpddlplus/README.md

-# What is PPMaJal?
+# What is JPDDLPLUS?

-This repository contains the PPMaJal API, which is a planning manager library meant to build systems that speak the PDDL language.
+This repository contains the JPDDLPLUS API, which is a planning manager library meant to build systems that speak the PDDL language.
 It supports many features that go way beyond classical planning, such as numeric representations, linear and non-linear constraints, autonomout processes, events, global constraints and other things.
+This is an evolution of the PPMAJAL Library, now deprecated.

 This API has been used as basis for many projects, all related to Automated Planning (deterministic, non-deterministic), Replanning, Plan Execution, SMT Planning.

 For more information on its applications have a look at some of the papers in [Google Scholar](https://scholar.google.com.au/citations?user=lgfpklAAAAAJ&hl=en)

-The theoretical basis of the more recent advances of the library can be found in the following papers:
+The theoretical basis of some of the key features of the library can be found in the following papers:

 E. Scala, P. Haslum, S. Thiebaux: **Heuristics for Numeric Planning via Subgoaling**, IJCAI 2016